-The new member experience should be an exciting time for students to learn about their club/organization/team, develop important skills, and build lifelong friendships.
+The new member experience should be an exciting time for students to learn about their club/organization/team, develop important skills, and build lifelong friendships.-Following these guidelines will help create a new member experience that is beneficial for both the new members and the club/organization/team as a whole.

-Following these guidelines will help create a new member experience that is beneficial for both the new members and the club/organization/team as a whole.
+- There should be a clearly written purpose/creed/motto that is distributed at the beginning of the program or posted in a space that the club/organization/team frequently uses. - New members should know what is expected of them during the educational process.

-- There should be a clearly written purpose/creed/motto that is distributed at the beginning of the program or posted in a space that the club/organization/team frequently uses. - New members should know what is expected of them during the educational process. - There should be a set time period and location for educational meetings, with little variance, during normal working/waking hours. - The curriculum/training activities should not vary from the mission statement, purpose or manual of the club/organization/team. - New members should feel that personal support and an enhanced academic experience is the main priority of the club/organization/team.
+- New members should feel that personal support and an enhanced academic experience is the main priority of the club/organization/team.
 One should feel a sense of involvement and connectedness to the club/organization/team. - If at any time a new member feels overwhelmed, they should feel comfortable informing the organization/team leaders, coaches, advisors.
 New members' concerns should be taken seriously